ibm-cloud-docs/discovery-data/improve.md

 <!-- c/s help for the *Improve and customize* page.
 Do not delete. -->

-You can use the **Improve and Customize** page in the {{site.data.keyword.discovery-data_long}} to try out queries, then add and test customizations to improve the query results for your project.
+You can use the **Improve and Customize** page in the {{site.data.keyword.discoveryfull}} to try out queries, then add and test customizations to improve the query results for your project.
 {: shortdesc}

 To access the **Improve and Customize** page, select the **Improve and customize** icon on the navigation panel.